 Here is a comprehensive guide on how to set up a brand new business step by step:

 1. Build an idea.

-All the successful businesses you see out there started with an idea.
+All the big companies you see out there started with an idea.
 Is there something that you are very passionate about or is there something that you very knowledgeable about?
 Whatever the interest is, it is possible to turn it into a successful business with hard work and determination.
 Think about your idea and what makes it unique.

-2. Determine the legal business structure of business.
+2. Determine the legal structure of your business.

-Before registering the business, you will need to decide what type of company or business it is.
+Before registering, you will need to decide what type of company or business it is.
 How many owners does it have or are you the only owner?
-Does anyone else have interest in your business?
-These are all sorts of things that will affect how you set up the structure of the business.
+Does anyone else have interest in your concept?
+These are all sorts of things that will affect how you set up the structure.

-For example, if you own the entire entity by yourself and plan to be accountable for all legal obligations and debts, you can go for a sole proprietorship type of business.
+For example, if you own the entire entity by yourself and plan to be accountable for all legal obligations and debts, you can go for a sole proprietorship type.
 There is also another type of entity known as partnership, where two or more people are held liable as the owners of the company.

 On the other hand, if you want to distinguish yourself from the company’s liability, there are many types of corporations that you can go for.
 They usually make the company a separate legal entity apart from the owners which mean the company can assume liability, own property, enter into contracts or pay taxes.
 There is also one common structure that is associated with many small businesses, the Limited Liability Corporation or LLC.
 This type of entity has features of a corporation but allows for tax benefits of a partnership.